dlwilson88/-PKGBUILDs-/README.md

 # Training Ground / Sandbox

-This is my personal website, desktop/mobile app, code testing page.
+#### This is my first attempt at building a personal repository for Arch Linux AUR and ABS packages.

-## Getting Started
+#### Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+- The first step is to set up the repository database that all packages will be  downloaded in.

 ### Prerequisites